mcheiva/workshop-dds/cpp/exercises/03/README.md

 };
 ```

-Client code after setting up the DDS entites are very trivial for the DataReader usecase as we merely need to tell the DataReader to start processing the callbacks, in the case of `WaitsetDataReader` it starts an internal processing thread to allow maximum performance on the internal reader.
+Client code after setting up the DDS entities is simple for the DataReader use case: tell the DataReader to start processing callbacks.
+In the case of `WaitsetDataReader` this starts an internal processing thread for maximum performance.

 ```cpp
 // Start executing listener callbacks dataReader.start();
 ```

+Similarly to the Publisher we keep the application alive until user input tells us to stop.
+This can be done in many ways; here we simply block the terminal.
 ```cpp
 // Block to keep the subscriber alive std::cout << "Press any key to stop the subscriber..." << std::endl;
 std::cin.ignore();
 ```

+After the user prompts exit, stop the internal thread to allow DDS to exit gracefully.
 ```cpp
 // Stop dataReader internals
 dataReader.stop();